President and Founder

 We are committing to the next decade of progress in defending reproductive rights and making the full range of reproductive services available to every woman and family in the country.

-GRR has lobbied against bills that seek to restrict access to abortion and contraception.
-We have hosted educational discussions.
+GRR! has testified against bills that seek to restrict access to abortion and contraception.
+We have hosted numerous educational discussions.
 We have advocated for comprehensive sex education.
 We work to combat shame and public stigma related to women’s sexuality.